 Before deciding to use an existing Oracle base directory for this installation, ensure that it satisfies the following conditions:

-- It should not be on the same file system as the operating system. - The Oracle base directory requires a free disk space of 5 GB for its software files.
+- It should not be on the same file system as the operating system. - The Oracle base directory requires 7.5 GB of free disk space for software files.